Holidays bring changes and changes… bring STRESS

 Instability is not your animal’s friend!

-That doesn’t mean that they can’t experience change in routine or be completely protected from anything new or different.
+That doesn’t mean that they can’t experience changes in routine without going bonkers, or that they have to be completely protected from anything new or different…

 - What to expect

 - What you need from them/how you want them to behave